 -A computer screen radiates a signal (try putting a radio at the side of it), this radiation leaks out of windows and can be received by a special receiver which could then show you whatever the screen was displaying.

-Software is available for phones using the Android operating system that record all room and telephone conversations, the recordings are then send by the phones internet connection to a server where the person who has installed it can listen to the recordings on their PC.
+Software is available for mobile phones system that record all room and telephone conversations, the recordings are then send by the phones internet connection to a server where the person who has installed it can listen to the recordings on their PC.
 Copies of text messages mails and many other communications are also sent to the server.

 Some Indications That You May Be a Victim Of Bugging